cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/power/models/PowerModelSpecPower.rst

 .. java:package:: org.cloudbus.cloudsim.power.models
    :noindex:

-.. java:type:: public abstract class PowerModelSpecPower implements PowerModel
+.. java:type:: public abstract class PowerModelSpecPower extends PowerModelAbstract

    The abstract class of power models created based on data from \ `SPECpower benchmark <http://www.spec.org/power_ssj2008/>`_\ .

    If you are using any algorithms, policies or workload included in the power package please cite the following paper:

    ..